localstack/docs/content/en/get-started/pro/index.md

 ---
-title: "LocalStack Pro"
+title: "LocalStack Pro and Enterprise"
-categories: ["LocalStack Pro"]
+categories: ["LocalStack Pro & Enterprise"]
 description: >
-  Use your API key to start LocalStack Pro.
+  Use your API key to start LocalStack Pro or Enterprise.
 ---

-This guide shows how to use your shiny new LocalStack Pro license, and go over some best-practices regarding usage, activation, and safety of your LocalStack Pro API key.
+This guide shows how to use your shiny new LocalStack licenses, and go over some best-practices regarding usage, activation, and safety of your LocalStack API key.

 ## Requirements

-First, you need an API key for LocalStack Pro.
+First, you need an API key for LocalStack Pro or Enterprise.
 [You can get your key by signing up on our website](https://localstack.cloud/pricing/).\
 Don't worry, you can sign-up without any payment details and try LocalStack Pro within your free trial for 14 days.